haru-akiyama/haru-akiyama/README.md

 Hello there, I'm Haru.

 I like messing around with JS, Php, Java, C# and Python.
 Been developing android applications and web applications since 2016.
-Just started using C# and Python during the quarantine in 2020.

 Mail me at harutoakiyama20@gmail.com
 Discord : harushiki#0001